there’s a lot of great reasons to own your own home:

 - Appreciation.
 Historically, median existing home sale prices have increased on average 6.5% from 1972 – 2005 according to the National Association of Realtors.

 - Savings.
 By building equity in you home, you are saving money, because when you sell you will be able to take up to $250,000 ($500,000 per married couple) as a gain without owing federal income tax, as long as you’ve lived in the home for at least 2 out of the last 5 years.
+Be sure to check with your accountant for details.

 - Predictability.
 Fixed mortgages payments don’t go up over the years (although insurance & property tax can rise).
 However, rent can increase at any time.
 You’ll never have to guess how much your mortgage payments will be, if you have a typical fixed rate mortgage.